-I. INTRODUCTION
+1. INTRODUCTION

 In modern industry, there are several implemented techniques employed for particle handling.
 Each technique is suited to a particular goal in the process and also may take advantage of a specific particle property.
 These handling methods include classical air- and fluidborne transportation by regulated carrier gas or liquid flow.
-Particles are conveyed in bulk in long flexible tubes and pipes, as described by [2].
-This purposeoriented guidance of a mass of particles to a fixed target container, render micro-manipulation of single objects nearly impossible.
+Particles are conveyed in bulk in long flexible tubes and pipes2.
+This purpose-oriented guidance of a mass of particles to a fixed target container, render micromanipulation of single objects nearly impossible.
 Similarly, transportation by surface vibrations carries a bulk of particles to a fixed spot.
-Apparatus incorporating this technique form the group of parts feeder which was conceived purely for mass transportation and not for the controlled micro-manipulation of objects.
+Apparati incorporating this technique form the group of parts feeder which was conceived purely for mass transportation and not for the controlled micromanipulation of objects.

 In some cases, an explicit particle-property is set as conveyance trigger.
-[3] and [4] demonstrate the usage of magnetic fields to manipulate fine magnetic particles.
-High gradient magnetic separation enables even the effective handling of very weakly magnetic particles of micron size as published in [5].
+This is demonstrated by the usage of magnetic fields to manipulate fine magnetic particles^{3,4}.
+High gradient magnetic separation enables even the effective handling of very weakly magnetic particles of micron size5.
 The advantage lies in the property-oriented separation of particles into two different groups of magnetic and non-magnetic objects.
 However, this technique prevents the handling of purely non-magnetic particles.